 No impact.
 Project IRR is calculated on the basis of cash flow and depreciation is a non-cash flow item.

 In any given market, one asset will be better performing than others.
-Assume in my area, hotel is the worst performer and residential is the best performer.
+Assume in my area, the hotel is the worst performer and the residential is the best performer.

 But a developer cannot just keep building residential assets, as soon oversupply will make it the worst performing asset.